zenorocha/liferay-learn/docs/dxp/7.2.x/en/site-building/01-building-sites/02-building-sites-with-site-templates.md

 2. Click the *Options* icon (![Options](../../../images/icon-options.png)) next to the Site Template and select *Manage*.

-    By default, the Manage Interface opens *Site Builder* &rarr; *Pages* for the Site Template.
+    By default, the *Manage* interface opens *Site Builder* &rarr; *Pages* for the Site Template.
 You already have a home page.
 The Site Template is active in the Product Menu.
-Any assets created within your Site Template's Product Menu can only be accessed by sites using the Site Template.
+Any assets created within your Site Template's Product Menu can only be accessed by Sites using the Site Template.

 3. Add any pages you want for your Site Template.
 See the [Creating Pages](TODO) section for more information on creating pages.

 4. Open the Product Menu and select *Go to Site* under the Site Template Menu to go to the pages you just created.